×

-How do Car Loans Affect Your Credit Score?
+How Much Does A Car Loan Affect Your Credit Score?

 How does shopping for a car loan affect your credit score?

-Shopping for a car loan will affect your credit score in a certain way.
-Each time a lender runs a credit check, it will be considered a hard inquiry towards your credit report.
-You will see a few points drop from your score as well.
-However, all the major credit bureaus count hard inquiries from auto lenders within a set time as one inquiry.
+First, the basic facts: shopping for a car loan will affect your credit score.
+Each time a lender runs a credit check, it will be considered a hard inquiry on your credit report.
+You will typically see a few points drop from your score.
+However, all the major credit bureaus count hard inquiries from auto lenders within a set time as one inquiry, you shouldn’t see a huge dip as long as you make all applications within a short time frame.

 The length of time for all inquiries to count as one hard inquiry ranges from 14 days to 45 days.
-If you apply for several auto loans within 14 days to compare offers, it will show up as a single hard inquiry.
+For example, if you apply for several auto loans within 14 days to compare offers, it will show up as a single hard inquiry.

 How does taking out a car loan affect your credit score?

 How does a car loan affect your credit score?
-A car loan will affect your credit score the same way any other type of credit.
+A car loan will affect your credit score like any other type of credit.

-The length of your credit history, payment history and new credit line can all affect your credit score.
+The length of your credit history, payment history, and new credit line can all affect your credit score.
 Adding a new type of credit to your credit mix can increase your score in the long term.
-Each element can affect your credit score for better or for worse.
-Here’s how:
+But taking out new debt, plus the hard inquiry, can cause a dip.
+Here’s an overview of how each element can affect your credit score for better or for worse.

 Payment history

+Payment history is the most important factor for your credit score.
 As long as you make all of your payments on time, taking out an auto loan affects credit scores by building credit history and payment history.
-On-time payments can boost your credit score immensely.
+On-time payments can help boost your credit score immensely.

 Credit usage

 Credit usage is the amount of available credit that you are currently using.
-For example, if you have four credit cards and they each have a $5,000 limit, your available credit is $20,000.
-While an auto loan doesn’t increase credit card usage, it can increase your total credit usage.
+For example, if you have four credit cards, each with a $5,000 limit, your available credit is $20,000.
+An auto loan doesn’t increase your credit card limit and, as a type of installment loan, doesn’t directly impact your credit utilization ratio.

 Length of credit history